Betterton Beach

 Getting here is straightforward — roads are well-marked and free parking is available right at the beach.
 Once you arrive, you'll find picnic tables, a bathhouse, and a county picnic pavilion for group gatherings.
 When hunger strikes, the Five Rivers Tavern sits nearby overlooking the bay, and a snack bar is on hand for lighter refreshments.
 For a taste of genuine local flavor, make the short three-mile drive to Still Pond, where the Still Pond Store stocks sandwiches and provisions — the kind of country store stop that makes a day trip feel complete.
 Admission to the beach is free, making it an exceptional value for a full day outdoors.

 Betterton Beach is best reached from the nearby towns of Betterton and Chestertown, the latter offering additional dining, lodging, and historic attractions worth exploring before or after your swim.
-Summer months bring the warmest swimming conditions, while fall visits reward you with stunning foliage along the river corridor.
+Summer months bring the warmest swimming conditions, while fall visits reward you with striking foliage along the river corridor.
 If you're planning an overnight trip, Bay Country Campground near Rock Hall and Duck Neck Campground south of Chestertown (410-778-3070) are both reasonable options for extending your stay in this beautiful corner of Maryland's Eastern Shore.

 Directions to Betterton Beach, MD